What is the difference between a Data Analyst and Data Scientist?

 I am often caught between whether I should be a Data Analyst or Data Scientist and I’m sure I am not the only one.
-Some people go as far as mixing Data Analysis with Business Analysis To solve this dilemma, I decided to take the help of this online course I found on Heels and Tech (input link to Data Analysis landing page).
+Some people go as far as mixing Data Analysis with Business Analysis, now to solving this dilemma, I decided to take the help of this online course I found on Heels and Tech (Microsoft Power BI).
 The course helped me in clarifying the difference between Data Analyst and Data Scientist and now, I am finally able to find out whether I should be a Data Analyst or Data Scientist.

 I would like to break things down in a simpler way.

 First of all, what is Data?

 Data is the backbone and heartbeat of any business.
 It helps you understand your customers and improve your processes.
 Data scientists/Analyst use their analytical skills to transform data into profit for every organization.

 Who is a Data Analyst?